-PRN Pals is a Brookdale nursing student specific peer tutoring service offered through the Student Nurse Association.
-Any nursing student who wants tutoring can make arrangements either through the SNA Facebook page or by emailing an SNA officer at brookdalesna@gmail.com
+PRN Pals is a Brookdale nursing student specific peer tutoring service offered through the Nursing Honor Society.
+Any nursing student who wants tutoring must email NursingHonorSociety@brookdalecc.edu.

 Tutoring Center at the Bankier Library Learning Commons, located on the 1st floor of the Bankier Library, provides tutoring services to all students.
 The Learning Commons Assistants are professional tutors who work with students individually or in small groups on general topics and specific subject areas.
 Students may make appointments by calling 732 224-2999 or emailing tutoring@Brookdalecc.edu.
 Walk-ins are welcome.
 Online tutoring is also available to all students via the Northeast Tutoring Consortium.
 For more information, or to begin a tutoring session, students can visit www.etutoring.org.